ibodumas/missing_stock_prices/README.md

 - model: is a broad implementation of the project.
 - jupy_note: is a Jupyter notebook version of the project.
 - plots: png and html plots pertaining to input00.

+Models are:
+- Spline Interpolation
+- (To be completed)
+- (To be completed)